What is the sale deposit?

-The balance of your bid is payable within thirty (30) calendar days to the sheriff in the form of cash, money order, business check or a certified check from a financial lending institution.
+The balance of your bid is payable within twenty-one (21) calendar days to the sheriff in the form of cash, money order, business check or a certified check from a financial lending institution.

 If you do not pay the balance of your bid you will lose your deposit.

 Why does the Sheriff's Office highly recommend that you consult your own

 attorney for advice about how to purchase property at Sheriff's Sales?